Anakin86708/kaogexp/README.md

 Scientific research project.
 Developed with Prof. Dr. João Roberto Bertini Jr.

+The final paper was presented in the 2022 IEEE International Conference on Fuzzy Systems (FUZZ-IEEE) and can be accessed [here](https://ieeexplore.ieee.org/document/9882751).

 ## Dependencies

 All the project dependencies can be found